 “If helping your child means you won't be saving as much as you hoped for your later years, you should reconsider,” Golden notes.

 - Assess how much you can afford to spend on your child without endangering your retirement plan.

 - Continue to max out annual retirement account contributions.

 - Avoid withdrawing money (and paying the subsequent penalties) from your retirement savings.

 Consistent investments made over time can help young adults accumulate wealth and, hopefully, move them along the path to independence.
 While they may have grown up, it’s not too late to provide some financial lessons.

-Take advantage of American Funds’ Investment Calculator and Retirement Roadmap to kickstart conversations about finances.
+Take advantage of American Funds’ Investment Calculator to kickstart conversations about finances.
 For instance, you can use the Investment Calculator to discuss how you saved and invested to fund the purchase of your first home.

 “Lead by example,” Golden concludes.
 “One of the best ways to help your adult children live a healthy financial lifestyle is by demonstrating the behavior you'd like them to emulate.”